utngz/hypothesis.github.io/team/bigbluehat/_posts/2014-10-07-Open-Annotation-RDFa-using-Hypothes.is-JSON.md

 with some explanatory RDFa attributes that use the Open Annotation Core Data Model to "explain" the data in the markup.

-If you're curious what this might look in visualized in a graph or represented in [Turtle](http://www.w3.org/TR/turtle/), copy and paste the contents of that text area into [RDFa Play](http://rdfa.info/play).
+If you're curious what this might look like visualized as a graph or represented in [Turtle](http://www.w3.org/TR/turtle/), copy and paste the contents of that text area into [RDFa Play](http://rdfa.info/play).

 ### Feedback extremely welcome!